KISDinteractive/fundamentals22w/sessions/Session2_Context_and_Syntax/README.md

   - ... even more categories

-  - In the course we investigated some furhter examples with images
+  - In the course we investigated some further examples with images

   - worth to mention that these advances **roughly went from 1940 to 1950**